chasmani/Individuals-Crowds-Network-Dynamics/README.md

 ## Theoretical

 The Theoretical folder contains code for the main equations presented in the paper.
-These are rigorously tested against simulations.
+These are rigorously tested against simulations of DeGroot updating.

 The plots folder contains the code to replicate the theoretical plots.